mail2mrcm/springboot-microservices/README.md

 |Payment Service|To Fetch a specific payment of student|GET http://{host}:{port}/payment/{id}|
 |Payment Service|To Fetch paid/unpaid payment of a student|GET http://{host}:{port}/payment/student/{studentid}|

-For student-service or school-service or payment-service have similar configuration only port/host are different.
+student-service or school-service or payment-service have almost similar configuration and dpendency, so I have explained only school-service configuration and dependency here.
 - config client dependency is added in POM for fetching configuration from config server.
   `<dependency>
 	<groupId>org.springframework.cloud</groupId>